 - While the eggplant slices are sitting, break the eggs and combine them with the milk, whipping them together in a bowl.
 Set this bowl aside.

-- Using a paper towel, blot both sides of each eggplant slice to remove the liquid that came to the surface.
+- Blot both sides of each eggplant slice with a paper towel to remove the liquid that came to the surface.

 - Bake for 25 minutes, or until light brown and crispy.

-- Serve warm with Simple Red Sauce, and enjoy!
+- Serve warm with marinara sauce and enjoy!

 This looks amazing.
 Adding it to my queue.